Alafia River: History

 For centuries the Alafia was home to various native tribes, including the Tocobaga.
-From their settlement at the mouth of the river to their hunting camps upstream, the Indians left traces of their lives and activities.
+From their settlement at the mouth of the river to their hunting camps upstream, the natives left traces of their lives and activities.
 The Mocoso occupied the area around the mouth of the Alafia in the 16th century and were believed to speak Timucuan.

-In the sixteenth century, the expeditions of Pánfilo de Narváez and Hernando de Soto explored the coastal areas of Tampa Bay and visited the Indians, making the first written account and charting the first maps of the Alafia River.
-On an early map the name 'Alafia' does not appear, but rather the translation, Hunting River.
-The 'Alafia' is a native word meaning "River of Fire", likely due to the river glowing at night due to high phosphoric content.
-After the end of the Second Seminole War, white settlers began to arrive, starting with Benjamin Moody in 1843.
+In the sixteenth century, the expeditions of Pánfilo de Narváez and Hernando de Soto explored the coastal areas of Tampa Bay and visited the Native Americans, making the first written account and charting the first maps of the Alafia River.

+After the end of the Second Seminole War, under the terms of the Armed Occupation Act of Florida, American settlers began to arrive, starting with Benjamin Moody in 1843.
 They settled on the South side of the river around what is now US Highway 301 at the site that later became known as Peru.
 Shortly thereafter the Barnes family took up residence around Bell Shoals.
-These early settlers were able to claim land under the "Armed Occupation Act of Florida" which was passed in 1842 and granted 160 acres of land to any head of family or any single man who would bear arms and live on the land in a house for five years.
-By 1867, a ferry was operated by a Methodist preacher Reverend LeRoy Lesley.
+By 1867, a ferry was operated by Reverend LeRoy Lesley, a Methodist preacher.
 A second ferry near Lithia Springs was operated by John Carney.

-Because the river is known to experience moderate to high level flooding around twice per year, many nearby homes are built on stilts.
+Due to the river's tendency to undergo moderate to high-level flooding approximately twice a year, numerous residences in the vicinity have been constructed on stilts.